MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 squared which gives the quadratic shape and exponentiating it gives the long tails <https://www.wolframalpha.com/input/?i=exp%28-x%5E2++%29>

-Sometimes gaussiann is defined with tau which = 1 / sigma squared
+Sometimes Gaussian is defined with tau which = 1 / sigma squared

 ### Language of statistical models